 State Licensure.
 The State of Ohio requires, by law, that anyone who practices speech-language pathology, or represents themself to be a speech-language pathologist in Ohio must hold a valid license issued by The Ohio Board of Speech-Language Pathology and Audiology.
-For details of the licensure requirements and the process for obtaining a license, see the Board's web site (https://shp.ohio.gov).
+For details of the licensure requirements and the process for obtaining a license, see the Ohio Board's website.
 Laws governing the practice of speech-language pathology vary in other states.
 The student planning to seek a position outside the state of Ohio is expected to become familiar with the licensure requirements of that particular state.